lukanyonani/SkillsBridge/README.md

 The platform uses intelligent algorithms to match users with relevant opportunities based on their skills, location, and career goals.
 This reduces the time and effort users spend searching through irrelevant listings, directly improving their experience.

 ## Real-Time Information Access
-By integrating with live APIs (CareerJet for jobs, Bursary databases, course providers), users get current, accurate information rather than outdated listings found on many other platforms.
+By integrating with live APIs (Jobs databases, Bursary databases, course providers), users get current, accurate information rather than outdated listings found on many other platforms.

 ## Mobile-First Accessibility
 The responsive design ensures users can access career development tools from their smartphones, which is crucial for the target demographic who may rely primarily on mobile devices.